MaxtDesign

 • Serve next-gen formats.
 WebP for general, AVIF for the leading-edge browsers.
 Most major optimization plugins (ShortPixel, Imagify, EWWW, Smush) handle conversion.

 • Compress.
-80-85% JPEG/WebP quality is indistinguishable from 100% in most cases and 30-40% smaller.
+80 to 85% JPEG/WebP quality is indistinguishable from 100% in most cases and 30 to 40% smaller.
 AVIF lets you push compression further.

 • Lazy load below-the-fold. loading="lazy" works in every modern browser.
 Apply to all non-LCP images.
 See Lazy Loading Images the Right Way for the full pattern.